Adhitya03/sekelebat/README.md

 # Sekelebat
 Sekelebat is a word from Java, Indonesia.
 It's mean like when eyes look at something that moving so fast, just like a flash of light, just like this theme can do.
-Sekelebat is WordPress theme using ReactJs.
+Sekelebat is a WordPress theme using ReactJs.

 ## For Developers